About Premiere Commission

 In 2014, pianist and Premiere Commission Artistic Director Bruce Levingston performed three world premieres at Zankel Hall at Carnegie Hall.
 Levingston brought together three great masters of the past with three of the most important musical voices of our time.
 Each work reflected the deep spirit and timeless influence of Johann Sebastian Bach.

 In 2015, Premiere Commission collaborated with Southern Foodways Association on the commission and world premiere of Nolan Gasser's oratorio, Repast, which was based on the life of the civil rights figure Booker Wright.
 PEN Faulkner Award-winner Kevin Young wrote the libretto.
-Pianist Bruce Levingston and baritone Justin Hopkins performed the score.
+Pianist Bruce Levingston and baritone Justin Hopkins performed the world premiere of the score in Oxford, MS and in 2016 the duo gave the work its New York City premiere performance at Carnegie Hall.